-Option 2: Convert an existing layer using the hot folder button
+Option 2: Convert an existing layer using the hot folder button 🞾

-• In the layer stack, select the layer you want to convert to hot folder status.
+- In the layer stack, select the layer you want to convert to hot folder status. - In the content list for the layer, click the set a hot folder button.